Here is how to start…

 Refills are made at the time of your visit.
 You are given a prescription to last until your next visit, unless otherwise discussed.

 You can make your next appointment at the end of your last visit, schedule recurring visits, or can call when you are closer to your next visit.
 If you choose the latter, you are responsible to make that appointment before your medication runs out—so plan ahead so appointments are available.

-Are usually 45 minutes.
+Therapy visits are usually 35-45 minutes.
 If you need more time, or habitually run over the 45-minute mark, you will need to make 46–60-minute visits.

 Family therapy, couples therapy and individual therapy where more than one person is present are usually 60-minute visits.

-Usually have an assignment to complete between visits.
+At the end of a therapy visit there is usually a task to complete or focus on between visits.
 Doing work between visits significantly improves outcomes.
 It is part of the work of therapy.